 In connection with the closing of the Vitro Acquisition on September 1, 2015 (see Note 19 to the Consolidated Financial Statements), the Company entered into Amendment No. 2 ("Amendment No. 2") to the Agreement, which provided for additional incremental availability under the incremental dollar cap in the Agreement of up to \$1,250 million.
-In addition, in connection with the closing of the Vitro Acquisition on September 1, 2015, the Company entered into the First Incremental Amendment to the Agreement (the "Incremental Amendment") pursuant to which the Company incurred \$1,250 million of senior secured incremental term loan facilities, comprised of (i) a \$675 million term loan A facility (the "incremental term loan A facility in the Agreement and (ii) a \$575 million term loan B facility (the "incremental term loan B facility") maturing seven years after the closing of the Vitro Acquisition using its incremental capacity under the Agreement.
+In addition, in connection with the closing of the Vitro Acquisition on September 1, 2015, the Company entered into the First Incremental Amendment to the Agreement (the "Incremental Amendment") pursuant to which the Company incurred \$1,250 million of senior secured incremental term loan facilities, comprised of (i) a \$675 million term loan A facility (the "incremental term loan A facility") on substantially the same terms and conditions (including as to maturity) as the term loan A facility in the Agreement and (ii) a \$575 million term loan B facility (the "incremental term loan B facility") maturing seven years after the closing of the Vitro Acquisition using its incremental capacity under the Agreement.